tesselle/tabula/README.md

 ## Overview

-`tabula` provides an easy way to examine archaeological count data (artifacts, faunal remains, etc.).
-This package includes several measures of diversity: e.g. richness and rarefaction (Chao1, Chao2, ACE, ICE, etc.), diversity/dominance and evenness (Brillouin, Shannon, Simpson, etc.), turnover and similarity (Brainerd-Robinson, …).
-It also provides matrix seriation methods (reciprocal ranking, CA-based seriation) for chronological modeling and dating.
-The package make it easy to visualize count data and statistical thresholds: rank/abundance plots, Ford and Bertin diagrams, etc.
+An easy way to examine archaeological count data.
+This package provides a convenient and reproducible toolkit for relative and absolute dating and analysis of (chronological) patterns.
+It includes functions for matrix seriation (reciprocal ranking, CA-based seriation), chronological modeling and dating of archaeological assemblages and/or objects.
+Beyond these, the package provides several measures of diversity: heterogeneity and evenness (Brillouin, Shannon, Simpson, etc.), richness and rarefaction (Chao1, Chao2, ACE, ICE, etc.), turnover and similarity (Brainerd-Robinson, etc.).
+The package make it easy to visualize count data and statistical thresholds: rank vs. abundance plots, heatmaps, Ford (1962) and Bertin (1977) diagrams.

 ## Installation